-This document will guide you through the fundamental features of the SISCI API.
-At the end, you will be able to manage memory segments, to transfer data from one node to another in several ways, and to interrupt remote processes.
+This document will guide you through the fundamental features of the SISCI API V2.
+At the end, you will be able to manage memory segments, transfer data from one node to another several different ways, and send interrupts remote processes.

-We will start with addressing some generic aspects like initializing the SISCI API library and querying information about the interconnect fabric.
-This is presented in the "System aspects" chapter starting on page 9.
+We will start with addressing some generic aspects such as initializing the SISCI API library and querying information about the interconnect fabric.
+This is presented in the "System aspects" chapter starting on page 10

-You will learn basic memory management in the "Memory segments" chapter starting on page 12.
+You will learn basic memory management in the "Memory segments" chapter starting on page 13.
 This includes how to allocate memory segments, how to make them available to other nodes, and how to connect to a remote memory segment.
 When you have completed the basic memory management section, you will be ready to perform data transfers between several nodes.

-Data transfer methods are described in the "Accessing memory" chapter starting on page 17 and the "DMA" chapter starting on page 23.
+Data transfer methods are described in the "Accessing memory" chapter starting on page 18 and in the "